newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/Medicaid.md

 ### Medicaid

-Medicaid is a federal and state program that helps with healthcare costs for some people with limited income and resources including nursing home care and personal care services.
+Medicaid is a federal and state program that helps with healthcare costs for people with limited income and resources.
+This may include nursing home care and personal care services.